gitlabhq/gitlabhq/doc/customization/branded_login_page.md

 # Changing the appearance of the login page

-GitLab Community Edition offers a way to put your company's identity on the login page of your GitLab server and make it a branded login page.
+GitLab offers a way to put your company's identity on the login page of your GitLab server and make it a branded login page.

 By default, the page shows the GitLab logo and description.